sanji11/find-broken-link/README.md

 * `-d`, `--dir` : path to one or more directories you want to check for broken link
 * `-u`, `--url`: one or more URL you want to check for broken link
 * `-a`, `--archived`: one or more URL you want to check for archived version
+* `-c`, `--config`: uses the configuartion from specified file
 * `-v`, `--version`: prints current version number of the CLI with tool name
 * `-h`, `--help`: prints the options available for the CLI with the example of how to use it

 ## Testing

-For testing purposes, two test files(test.txt, test2.html) and one test directory have been provided.
+For testing purposes, two test files(test.txt, test2.html), one test directory, and a Config file have been provided.

 ## Improvement